beam-cloud/beta9/docs/audits/hosted-endpoints-staging-2026-09-09/SERVERLESS.md

 admission, scheduling or preemption code changes.
 This does not eliminate the previously measured physical GPU reclamation overhead.

-The public model listing includes `serverless`; cold models remain listed and callable.
-The dashboard shows **On demand** and explains the startup wait.
+`serverless` is internal placement policy configured only in the hosted repo's `config.yaml`.
+The public model listing, frontend and SDK use one common model interface, with no separate mode field, label or mode-specific guidance.
+Cold models remain listed and callable.
 Input/output/cache accounting continues through the existing completed-request journal and credits path.

 Tests cover lease expiry and duplicate release, cross-gateway queue bounds, scale-out above a 128-slot engine, unlimited concurrency, caps, mixed hot